nginxinc/new-relic-agent/README.md

 Carefully check plugin's output for any possible error messages.
 In case of success, collected data should appear in the New Relic user interface shortly after starting.

+## Support
+This tool will work with NGINX version R13 and above but support and maintenance of this project will stop at R16